genealogy-umbria/genealogy-umbria.github.io/muni_pages/massa_martana.md

 * **Known holdings (State Archives):**

-  * **Italian civil records:** Likely included in the *[Tribunale di Perugia series](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)* holdings at the State Archives of Perugia ([catalog entry](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)), since it falls within the Province of Perugia.
-The specific number of registers for this municipality is not known.
+  * **Italian civil records:** Municipality likely included in the *[Tribunale di Perugia](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)* holdings at the State Archives of Perugia since it falls within its jurisdiction.
+The number of registers for this municipality is not known.
   * **Parish books:** none listed
   * **French civil records:** none listed